MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

     1. From the window that opens on the right side of the page, select **Create rule**.
     1. Go through each of the configuration pages, then select **Review and create**, then select **Save**.

-1. Return to the Sentinel page by selecting **Microsoft Sentinel | Content hub** from the bread-crump at the top of the page, above where it says Analytics rules.
+1. Return to the Sentinel page by selecting **Microsoft Sentinel | Content hub** from the bread-crumb at the top of the page, above where it says Analytics rules.

 1. Keep this page open, as you'll use it in the next task.